CameronCombs578/Knowledge-Base-Combs/content/australia-habitats-animals/australia-amphibians.md

 		- This animal uses its hindlegs to run after prey and away from predator.
 ## Summary

 Amphibians are cold-blooded creatures that live in wet areas.
 These creatures can range from frogs to salamanders, which thrive in these special habitats.
-These creatures can also be food for [[antarctica-reptiles|reptiles.]]
+These creatures can also be food for [[australia-reptiles|reptiles]].